davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ### Basic build pipeline

-Although PatternLab can compile SCSS, we elected to only use the mustache rendering part of PatternLab, as we wanted to keep control of all production code generation.
-We started off with a minimal build pipeline, originally in Grunt, but quickly switching to Gulp, knowing that we could add to it when we needed to.
+Although PatternLab can compile SCSS, we elected not to do this as we wanted to control the SCSS compilation with the build pipeline.
+We started off with a minimal build pipeline, originally in [Grunt](https://gruntjs.com/) (we switched to [Gulp](https://gulpjs.com/) when we introduced JavaScript, see below), knowing that we could add to it when we needed to.
 Initially it was only for linting and compiling SCSS, and moving asset files where they needed to be for the PatternLab server to display them correctly.

 ### SCSS

 #### Style
 {:.no_toc}

-We agreed a few simple rules with the aim of keeping the CSS maintainable in the longer term:
+We agreed a few simple rules with the aim of keeping the SCSS maintainable in the longer term:

 - one SCSS file per pattern
 - Use [Harry Robert's flavour of BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (Block, Element, Modifier) for CSS class naming.
 This works well with a pattern-based approach, as the root of each pattern can define a BEM block.
 Coupled with the decision to have one SCSS file per pattern, this namespacing kept the separation of the styles for individial patterns nice and clean.